AndresColognesi/RSE_projects/README.md

 The purpose of this repo is to organize the deliverables and store them for later access.

-**NOTE:** If you are enrolled on this same program, do NOT send these projects as your own!
+**WARNING:** If you are enrolled on this same program, do NOT send these projects as your own!